Inaugurating The Next Cycle: Understanding Your Future

 You lift two clips in 6C… man I think I just bought the high here; fuc—it’s not extending!
 Hold it.
 What else?
 Chinese markets—they’ve got miles to go.

-You put some big size into Yuan futures.
-Then it starts taking out the lows of the first move, and you sell some more as it slices through.
+You put big size into Yuan futures.
+It starts taking out the first move lows, and you sell more as it slices through.

 What else?
 Spoos has started to accelerate, but this DAX is lagging.
 You lift two clips in the DAX too.
 Do EuroStoxx too!